Welcome to the 33-Day Walking Challenge

 walkingchallenge@spirituallysparkled.com

-Please submit by 11:59 PM Eastern Time on the dates below.
+Submit by 11:59 PM Eastern Time on the dates below.
 Late submissions will not be accepted.

 September 17 → 9 screenshots